werickson13/ENVS193DS_Hw_03/README.md

 ### Data and File Information

 Code and Data folders contain data used to create this assignment.
 Data includes images used and personal data collected in the form of a csv.
 Code creates a quarto document that has been rendered as an html.
+Code for document found in root folder to avoid bugs while rendering to html.

 ### Rendered output